thecodingmachine/safe8/README.md

 Safe PHP
 ========

+---
+📌 **Deprecation Notice**

+This repository is deprecated and no more work will be done on this by The Coding Machine.
+You can use instead [safe v2](https://github.com/thecodingmachine/safe) for same usage.

+---

 **Work in progress**

 A set of core PHP functions rewritten to throw exceptions instead of returning `false` when an error is encountered.